The ‘Wheelie’ Best Rides in Auckland

 Arch Hill (Grade 2-5)

 This is the closest mountain biking trails to the CBD and is easy to ride to.
 By bike, take the Great North Road, turn right at Turangi Road then left onto Ivanhoe then straight on Tay Street to the park entrance.
-There are 3km of trails to enjoy of varying difficulties.
+There are 3km (2 miles) of trails to enjoy of varying difficulties.

 Twin Streams Cycleway (West Auckland)